The 2023 Regional Finals will be held in person at UNSW Sydney, on Sunday 1st October.

 - Visitors from Western Australia and New Zealand can check in on Friday and check out on Monday.

 Please contact Raveen de Silva for further information.

 Note: teams from UNSW and USyd will not be provided accommodation.

 UNSW CPMSoc is hosting an after-party, including dinner (all welcome) and escape rooms (tickets here – free for Regional Finals teams, coaches and staff).
 Don’t miss out, as spaces are limited and students attending the mirror contest will be able to buy tickets from Monday 11th September.

 Opal is the smartcard ticketing system used to pay for travel on public transport in Sydney.
 We recommend that you don’t buy a Opal card, and instead pay by tapping your contactless card or device on the Opal reader.
 This charges an adult fare, but unfortunately interstate and overseas students are typically ineligible for concession fares anyway.

 Sydney Airport has train stations at both International and Domestic terminals on the T8 Airport & South Line.
-However, there is an additional fee of $15.74 per use at these stations, so it may be cheaper to take a taxi per team.
+However, there is an additional fee of $15.74 each time you enter or exit these stations, so it may be cheaper for your group to take a taxi together.